csulbying/angular-book/ch07/ch07-routing.md

 ## 4 Add a Dashboard View

-Now add a new component `DshboardComponent` that display top 5 heroes from the heroes list.
+Now add a new component `DshboardComponent` that display 4 heroes from the heroes list.
 Use `ng g c dashboard` to create a new dashboard component.
 The template file has the following content:

 ```html
 <h3>Top Heroes</h3>